 With a sharp knife, score a diamond or square pattern into the skin and fat, trying not to cut into the meat of the ham.
 If it happens, it’s not the end of the world… so don’t worry.

-Place the ham into your baking vessel and add 1 cup of water or chicken broth.
+Place the ham into your roasting pan and add 1 cup of water or chicken broth.

-Place it into a preheated oven at 350, and bake it, uncovered, for about 30 minutes per lb or until you reach an internal temperature of 145 degrees .
+Place it into a preheated oven and bake it, uncovered, until you reach an internal temperature of 145 degrees.
 In the last half hour of baking, make up the brown sugar maple glaze.

 Baste the ham with the glaze every 10 minutes or so.
 Be generous with the glaze as you’re only basting for 30 minutes or so.
 In the last 10 minutes of the basting, then sprinkle the pecan pieces over the top, making sure they get stuck in the sticky glaze.
 Continue roasting for the last ten minutes.

-If you want a deeper, toasted and caramelized look to the top of the ham, then broil it for a few minutes but BE WARNED lovey, the nuts and the sugar burn faster than you can say wholy crap it’s burnt…… or something like that.
-So I’ll say it again.. watch it like a hawk!
+If you want a deeper, toasted, and caramelized look to the top of this awesome maple glazed ham, then broil it for a few minutes but keep a super close eye on the ham because the nuts and the sugar burn in the blink of an eye!

-Remove from the oven and let it rest about 5 minutes.
-There are pan juices that are sweet and salty, and make a nice “au jus” type of thing to drizzle on top of the ham if you feel you want it even juicier, which is never a bad thing.
+Remove from the oven and let it rest for about 5 minutes.
+There will be juices at the bottom of the pan that are sweet and salty, and make a nice “au jus/gravy” to drizzle on top of the ham if you feel you want it even juicier- which is never a bad thing.

 Need something to serve with this beauty?
-Try my Maple Pecan Sweet Potato Boats orrrr… if you’re craving some complimentary flavors as a side, try my instant pot creamy mashed potatoes with caramelized onions!
-It’s a hit every time I make it!!
+Try my Maple Pecan Sweet Potato Boats that echo the maple flavors in the glazed ham as does my instant pot creamy mashed potatoes with caramelized onions also.
+They’re a hit whenever I make those side dishes and take them to pot lucks and such.

-The flavor of the ham with the saltiness, the sweetness, and the nutty slight crunch from the pecans just set this main attraction apart from anything else you’ve had.
-It’s pretty darn amazing if you ask me, and it’s even better when it’s free!
-Hey, when it comes to Brown Sugar Pecan Maple Glazed Ham – I got no shame in my game!
+The flavors in the maple pecan ham with the saltiness, the sweetness, and the nutty slight crunch from the pecans just set this main attraction apart from anything else you’ve had.

 Brown Sugar Pecan Maple Glazed Ham